The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Workarounds

-• Configure multi-factor authentication for all administrative access if supported
+• Enable multi-factor authentication for all administrative access paths where the platform supports it.

 bash

-# Example: Restrict access to SD-WAN Orchestrator management interface
+# Example: restrict access to the Orchestrator management interface with iptables

 iptables -A INPUT -p tcp --dport 443 -s 10.0.0.0/24 -j ACCEPT